-Morning Meeting - Have sticky notes available, and prepare a chart paper with this sentence stem: I can build a (blank).
+Morning Meeting - Have sticky notes available, and prepare a sheet of chart paper with the sentence stem: I can build a (blank).

 Circle Time - You will need a ball of white yarn for use in creating a web.

 Story Time - Have straw, sticks and a brick available to demonstrate building materials.